-Governments across the world have the power to make a positive different in the lives and health of their people.
+Governments across the world have the power to make a positive difference in the lives and health of their people.
 Their leadership role on World Cancer Day is significant, with the ability for their voices to carry widely across communities, social and traditional media.

 The newly published report released today by UICC, Governments in Action: World Cancer Day 2018, offers a summary look at how more than 40 governments around the world used this global health day as an opportunity shift the needle on national policies and legislation and to challenge the expected increase in new cancer cases around the world.